 “Blokes like him have their own agendas, Bennett.”

-is turning into a quivering pile of jelly every time Fisher flashes his teeth at you.”
-Potter straightened, looking me over with unmistakable contempt in his gaze.
-I felt my face flush with shame.
+“No, ridiculous is turning into a quivering pile of jelly every time Fisher so much as flashes his teeth at you.”
+Potter straightened stiffly and gave me an acidic once-over, the disdainful superiority in his gaze obvious.
+I felt my face flush.

 “Yeah, okay Bennett.
-You get all... doe-eyed and trembly,” Potter’s voice was emphatic with disgust.
-“You’re like the human sequel to Bambi.
+We've all seen how you act around him.
+You get all... doe-eyed and trembly.”
+Potter’s voice was emphatic with disgust, his face twisted into a thoroughly grossed-out expression.
+“You’re like the human sequel to Bambi.”

 “Just shut up, will you?”